 Stilian Ariston, 26th Posideon 2790

-The Occident (Christianity, Atheism, Neopaganism and Occultism) still uses the offensive term Paganism to refer to the native traditions of Europe, ignoring the fact, that these were not «religions» or faiths in modern sense, rather parts of ones ethnic Identity and political order of the respective homeland.
-Anyway!
-Most of the people who came in contact with Hellenismos, know, that we reject this term, for it’s reducing a cultural ethnos to a mere religious community, the Hellenic identity to its misunderstood religious aspect.
-And on top of it, the term Paganism, also used by Neopagans to refer to themselves, suggests a connection to religious movements alien to Hellenismos, mingling ethnic, indigenous Religions with new religious movements of the Occident (Neopaganism, New age etc.).
+The occident (christianity, atheism, neopaganism, occultism) still uses the offensive term Paganism to refer to the ethnic traditions of Europe, ignoring the fact that these were not «religions» or faiths in modern sense, rather parts of ones ethnic identity and of the political order of the respective homeland.
+Anyway, most of the people who came in contact with Hellenismos know that we reject this term for it’s reducing a cultural ethnos to a mere religious community, the Hellenic identity to its misunderstood religious aspect.
+And on top of it, the term paganism, also used by neopagans to refer to themselves, suggests a connection to religious movements alien to Hellenismos and it mingles ethnic, indigenous Religions with some of the new religious movements of the occident (neopaganism, New age etc.).
 In so doing, confusion originates and people develop a false impression about what Hellenismos really is and stands for.
-Using Paganism to define our selves is not in our interest, otherwise we’d encourage anti-hellenic christians keep lying about us and trying to brand Hellenismos as neopagan, occultistic et cetera.
+Therefore using the term paganism to define our selves is not in our interest, otherwise we’d encourage christian Antihellenism and christian Antihellenists who are trying to brand Hellenismos as neopagan, occultistic et cetera.
 Indeed, Hellenismos could ONLY be pagan in the sense Pierre Chuvin describes Paganism, namely as the «religion of the homeland in its narrowest sense» (P. Chuvin, A Chronicle of the Last Pagans, p.
 9, Cambridge, MA /London: Harvard University Press, 1990).